moloodbahar/Moriarty/README.md

 - model configuration; and
 - artifact paths.

-Thresholds are not silently loosened after results are observed.
-Instrument changes, failed designs, amendments, and analysis-status labels are recorded in [`DECISIONS.md`](DECISIONS.md).

 Because raw result folders may contain large logs, they are gitignored.
 A cleaned, versioned dataset release is planned.

 ---